 Assisted living facilities have rooms or apartments.
 They're for people who can mostly take care of themselves, but may need some help.
 Some assisted living facilities have special AD units.
 These units have staff who check on and care for people with AD.
 You will need to pay for the cost of the room or apartment, and you may need to pay extra for any special care.
 Some assisted living facilities are part of a larger organization that also offers other levels of care.

-Continuing care retirement communities
+For example, continuing care retirement communities also offer independent living and skilled nursing care.